 Please note these important parking rules and regulations:

-As part of our sustainability efforts, three (3) parking spaces will be dedicated in the 25 Pilgrim Road lot for low-emission and fuel-efficient vehicles.
-Signs will be posted to designate those spaces.
+As part of our sustainability efforts, three (3) parking spaces are dedicated in the 25 Pilgrim Road lot for low-emission and fuel-efficient vehicles.
+Signs are posted to designate those spaces.
 Qualified vehicles will receive a windshield cling sticker in addition to the usual Wheelock hang tag, both of which must be properly displayed while parking in these spaces.
 Vehicles that do not qualify are prohibited from parking in these spaces and will be towed.

 You must meet the eligibility requirements for parking.

 Parking permits do not guarantee a space.
 Parking is on a space available, first-come first-served basis.

 Permits allow parking on a per semester basis during the academic year only September to May.
 Summer permits are sold separately.
 Once a permit is purchased, the fee is non-refundable.

 • 25 Pilgrim Road Open Lot (no overnight parking; all vehicles must be moved by 11pm)

 • 55 Pilgrim Road Garage (overnight parking allowed)